-In this article, I focused on a set of the four most important features that define a Top-Quality Grind-And-Brew Coffeemaker.
+In this article, I focused on the four most important features that define a Top-Quality Grind-And-Brew Coffeemaker.

 All of the coffeemakers I selected for this review are programmable and have a decent capacity – 10 cups or more.

 Sadly, most of these coffeemakers tend to have limited durability.
-Some cases are related to maintenance, as many of them require daily cleaning and care.
+Some cases relate to maintenance, as many require daily cleaning and care.
 It seems to be a common weakness among grind-and-brew coffeemakers.
-Some might claim that it is better to buy separated grinders and coffeemakers, and I could agree with it.
-In case you want to have some ideas about grinders and coffeemakers, I wrote this gift list with tons of ideas.
+Some might claim that buying a separate grinder and automatic pour-over coffee maker is better, and I agree.
+You can check our coffee gear reviews if you want some ideas about grinders and coffeemakers.

 Yet, a grind-and-brew coffeemaker offers convenience and better counter space usage.
-If you want to learn more about the best grind-and-brew coffeemakers, considering the key features I explained before, I will give more details below.
+If you want to learn more about them, keep reading.

 Best Grind-And-Brew Coffeemakers